dLLM-Cache: Accelerating Diffusion Large Language Models with Adaptive Caching: Experiments

 \subsection{Experiment Settings}

-\textbf{Implementation Details} We evaluated \mymethod{} on two representative dLLMs: LLaDA 8B~\citep{Nie2025LLaDA} and Dream 7B~\citep{dream2025}, each with Base and Instruct variants.
-Following the original inference configurations detailed in Appendix \ref{sec:exp_details}, we conducted our experiments across various benchmarks.
-For all models, we applied a fixed adaptive update ratio of $\rho=0.25$.
-The prompt refresh interval $K_p$ and response refresh interval $K_r$ are specified in the corresponding result tables.
-All experiments were conducted on the NVIDIA RTX 4090 and H100 80GB SMX GPUs.
+\textbf{Implementation Details. } We evaluated \mymethod{} on two representative dLLMs: LLaDA 8B~\citep{Nie2025LLaDA} and Dream 7B~\citep{dream2025}, each with Base and Instruct variants.
+Following the original inference configurations detailed in Appendix \ref{sec:exp_details}, we conducted our experiments across eight benchmarks.
+Additional performance analysis on long and semantically diverse scenarios is provided in Appendix~\ref{sec:long_context_analysis}.
+For all models, we set $\rho$ = 0.25.
+The $K_p$ and $K_r$ are specified in Appendix \ref{sec:exp_details}.
+All experiments were conducted on the NVIDIA RTX 4090 GPUs.

-\textbf{Evaluation Metrics} We evaluate the acceleration and model quality preservation of \mymethod{} using several metrics.
+\textbf{Evaluation Metrics. } We evaluate the acceleration and model quality preservation of \mymethod{} using several metrics.
 Throughput is measured as Tokens Per Second (TPS), reflecting inference speed.
 Computational cost is calculated as the average Floating Point Operations (FLOPs) per token.
 Task performance is assessed using benchmark scores, like accuracy on GSM8K~\citep{cobbe2021training}, ensuring \mymethod{} achieves efficiency gains without compromising model performance.
 The testing of TPS and FLOPs was performed on a single RTX 4090 GPU.